The Hallmarked Man: Sales and Reception

 The book sold 53,207 copies in the UK during its first week on sale, outselling the previous two entries in the series.
 It made its debut at the top of the UK Top 50, and also landed at the top of the hardcover fiction sales lists in the US.

 Press reception was mixed.
 A critic described the book as another strong, emotionally engaging entry in the series.
 Praise was given to the construction and handling of multiple intertwining plot lines.
 Points of criticism were the lack of resolution for the romantic tension between the protagonists and the handling of colloquialisms in dialogue.
 The length of the book was noted as excessive, although it is shorter than the three previous entries in the series.

 Sequel

 On 16 December 2024, Rowling revealed that she was already making plans for the ninth book in the series.
 Rowling has previously stated that she intends to end the series after ten books.
+On 13 February 2026, Rowling revealed via X that the title of the book would be Sleep Tight, Evangeline.